Ohio State will test their talents in Bloomington for the Big Ten Championships

 While Ohio State enjoyed unprecedented success in 2012, one athlete in particular took the nation by storm.
 Under the tutelage of Dennis, Christina Manning won national titles in both the 60-meter and 100-meter hurdles on her way to Big Ten and Ohio State Female Athlete of the Year honors.
 Manning won a total of five conference titles on the year and was an eight-time Big Ten Track Athlete of Week.
 A semifinalist for the Bowerman Award, track and field's Heisman Trophy, Manning fell only two spots shy of qualifying for the U.S. Olympic team in the 100-meter hurdles at her first-ever U.S. Olympic Trials.

-The Buckeyes current success was built on a four-year period that witnessed the Buckeyes steadily improve each season.
+The Buckeyes' current run of success was built on a four-year period that witnessed the team steadily improve each season.
 In 2010, the Buckeyes surprised many throughout the Big Ten and the Midwest with a second-place finish at the Big Ten indoor championships, their highest finish at a conference meet in nine years.
 Manning finished the indoor season with a bang, becoming a first-time All-American after a seventh-place finish in the finals of the 60-meter hurdles at the NCAA indoor championships.
 The outdoor season was highlighted by a sixth-place team finish at the conference championships and Maggie Mullen's All-America finish in the javelin.
 In addition, the women's cross country team made its first NCAA appearance in school history in the fall of 2009, placing 29th overall following a runner-up finish at the Great Lakes regional championships.

 Faced with breaking in a young roster in 2009, Ohio State hit its stride late in the outdoor season, qualifying five individuals for the NCAA outdoor championships.
 Under the direction of Dennis, Wright finished 16th in the 100-meter finals, while Latoya Sanderson, Ashley Caldwell, Ayrizanna Favours and Shaniqua McGinnis claimed 11th in the 4x400-meter relay.
 The year prior, Dennis led the Buckeyes through a record-breaking outdoor campaign and a fifth-place finish at the 2008 Big Ten Outdoor Championships, a five-place improvement from 2007.
 That improvement was due in large part to the return of All-American Jenna (Harris) Griffin, who claimed All-America honors in the 400 and 4x400 at the NCAA championships and qualified for the 2008 U.S. Olympic Trials in Eugene, Ore.
 The indoor season was dominated by Veronica Jatsek, an All-American in the weight throw.

 In her first season as head coach, Dennis helped the 2007 Buckeyes to several national honors.
-Griffin (400-meter) and Jatsek (hammer and weight throw) earned the first All-America awards of their careers, while Favours earned a bid to the NCAA regional finals and anchored the 4x400-meter relay team to a program record during the indoor season.
+Griffin (400 meter) and Jatsek (hammer and weight throw) earned the first All-America awards of their careers, while Favours earned a bid to the NCAA regional finals and anchored the 4x400-meter relay team to a program record during the indoor season.

-International Coaching Career/U.S. Olympic Team Dennis has been involved on the national and international track and field scenes for quite some time, highlighted by the appointment as the head coach of the U.S. women's national team at the 2000 Sydney Olympic Games.
+Dennis has been involved on the national and international track and field scene for quite some time, highlighted by an appointment as the head coach of the U.S. women's national team at the 2000 Sydney Olympic Games.
 Prior to her Olympic coaching duties with Team USA, Dennis was an assistant coach of U.S. national teams at the 1995 World Championships in Gotteberg, Sweden; the 1991 Pan American Games in Havana, Cuba; and the 1989 World University Championships in Duisburg, Germany.

 In addition, Dennis is also a member of the USA Track & Field International Competition Committee and a past president of the Athletic Congress Women's Track Coaches Association.
 She has also served as a member of the NCAA Women's Track and Field Committee and the NCAA Track Coaches Association.

 Dennis spent 10 years has the head coach of the UNLV women's track and field squad from 1992-2002.
 Only the second women's track and field coach in school history, Dennis guided 12 different student-athletes to All-American status while at UNLV, including 2002 NCAA Woman of the Year and national champion Katie Barto.
-That same season, Dennis helped Michelle Davis, a six-time All-American, to the 2002 UNLV Sportswoman of the Year Award.
+That same season, Dennis helped Michelle Davis, a six-time All-American, to the 2002 UNLV Sportswoman of the Year award.
 Her 1993 squad, led by All-American Crystal Irving, was the MPSF Indoor Conference Championship, an accomplishment that produced conference coach of the year honors in just her first season.

-Michigan State Dennis was a member of theMichigan State coaching staff for 15 seasons, spending four years with the program as an assistant coach (1977-1981) and 11 as head coach (1981-1992).
+Dennis was a member of the Michigan State coaching staff for 15 seasons, spending four years with the program as an assistant coach (1977-1981) and 11 as head coach (1981-1992).
 The Spartans thrived under her direction, producing a number of outstanding athletes including Judi Brown-King, silver medalist in the 400-meter hurdles at the 1984 Olympics in Los Angeles; Cheryl Gilliam, a 12-time Big Ten champion; Odessa Smalls, a three-time All-American and 13-time Big Ten champion; and two-time All-American and Big Ten 10,000-meter champion Mary Shea.
 Her 1982 Spartans captured the Big Ten outdoor championship, earning Dennis District IV Coach of the Year honors.

-Athletic Career Dennis enjoyed a successful collegiate career as a standout sprinter at Michigan State where she helped the 1975 Spartans to a fourth-place finish at the AIAW national championships with a victory in the 220-yard dash.
+Dennis enjoyed a successful collegiate career as a standout sprinter at Michigan State where she helped the 1975 Spartans to a fourth-place finish at the AIAW national championships with a victory in the 220-yard dash.
 She was part of a world record-setting 4x160-yard relay team for Michigan State and a fifth-place finisher in the 220-yard dash at the 1968 U.S. Olympic Trials.

-Personal A graduate of Michigan State University, Dennis earned a bachelor's degree in public affairs in 1977 and a master's degree in physical education in 1979.
+A graduate of Michigan State University, Dennis earned a bachelor's degree in public affairs in 1977 and a master's degree in physical education in 1979.
 A native of Detroit, Mich., she has one daughter, Dr. Ebony Dennis Mundy, who is a practicing clinical psychologist working for the Department of Mental Health in Washington, D.C.